tiprankstipranks

 Disruption in our supply chain or our manufacturing or distribution operations could adversely affect our business.

 Our ability to manufacture, distribute and sell products is critical to our operations.
-These activities are subject to inherent risks such as natural disasters, power outages, fires or explosions, labor strikes or labor shortages, terrorism, epidemics, pandemics (including the COVID-19 pandemic), import restrictions, regional economic, business, environmental or political events (including the wars in Ukraine and Israel), governmental regulatory requirements or nongovernmental voluntary actions in response to global climate change or other concerns regarding the sustainability of our business, which could disrupt our supply chain and impair our ability to manufacture or sell our products.
+These activities are subject to inherent risks such as natural disasters, power outages, fires or explosions, labor strikes or labor shortages, terrorism, epidemics, pandemics, import restrictions, regional economic, business, environmental or political events (including the war in Ukraine), governmental regulatory requirements or nongovernmental voluntary actions in response to global climate change or other concerns regarding the sustainability of our business, which could disrupt our supply chain and impair our ability to manufacture or sell our products.
 This interruption, if not mitigated in advance or otherwise effectively managed, could adversely impact our business, financial condition and results of operations, as well as require additional resources to address.
 We have a complex network of suppliers, including a number of sole-source and single-source suppliers for certain commodities and raw material inputs.
 In addition, third parties manufacture some of our products and provide certain administrative services.
 Disruptions or delays at these suppliers, third-party manufacturers or service providers due to the reasons above or the failure of these parties, manufacturers or service providers to otherwise satisfactorily perform, could adversely impact our operations, sales, payments to our suppliers, employees, and others, and our ability to report financial and management information on a timely and accurate basis.
 In the case of our sole-source suppliers, failure to successfully negotiate satisfactory purchase terms could adversely impact our business.

-Costs2 | 12.5%
+Costs2 | 7.7%

 Costs - Risk 1